 5.4 Purpose: The purpose of this standard is to provide wireless connectivity for fixed, portable, and moving stations within a local area.
 This standard also offers regulatory bodies a means of standardizing access to one or more frequency bands for the purpose of local area communication.

 5.5 Need for the Project: Low power devices manifest themselves in a number of applications and Internet-of-Things (IOT) usage cases.
 These use cases include healthcare, smart home, industrial sensors, wearables, etc. Devices used in these applications are usually powered by a battery.
 Prolonging the battery lifetime while in some use cases also maintaining low latency becomes an imperative requirement.
 A typical OFDM active receiver consumes tens to hundreds of milliwatts.
 To further reduce power consumption, devices use power save modes.
-Devices based on the power save modes of the IEEE 802.11 standard periodically wake up from a sleep state to receive information from an access point (AP) and to know whether there are data to receive from the AP.
+Devices based on the IEEE 802.11 power save modes periodically wake up from a sleep

+state to receive information from an access point (AP) and to know whether there are data to receive from the AP.
 The longer the devices stay in the sleep state, the lower power the devices consume but at the expense of increased latency of data reception.
-Therefore, for the 802.11 standard to be competitive, the IEEE 802.11 WG needs to develop power efficient mechanisms to be used with battery-operated devices while maintaining low latency where it is required.
-This project addresses this need.
-This project is also expected to benefit traditional devices with WLAN interfaces such as smartphones.
+Power efficient mechanisms need to be used with battery-operated devices while maintaining low latency where it is required.

 5.6 Stakeholders for the Standard: Manufacturers and users of semiconductors, personal computers, enterprise networking devices, consumer electronic devices, home networking equipment, producers of industrial sensors, mobile devices, and cellular operators.